 A priest, or a warrior, or an artist in some town did a cool thing three-hundred years ago?
 “Let’s party!”

-Mexican culture is epic.
-Mexican people are unique, and there is no other country on the planet quite like Mexico.
-Mexico is Mexico.
-I love it.
+Mexican culture is undoubtedly unique (and complicated), and Mexican people are varied and interesting.
+There is no other country on the planet quite like Mexico.
+Mexico is just Mexico, and mostly proud of it.

 Their motto seems to be: have life, will party.
-And, as everyone in the know knows, Mexicans will also outwork everyone alive except Filipinos, who, coincidentally, party like beasts too.
+And, as everyone in the know knows, most Mexicans can also outwork everyone alive except Filipinos, who, coincidentally, party like beasts too.
 Hmmmmmmm?

 I did mention that Melaque is grubby, dusty, and littered with garbage (as is most of Mexico), but it does have its charm.
-There are some beautiful old buildings, stunning trees, and plants everywhere.
-The beach goes on forever, and the ocean is a perfect, glimmering blue mirror for the sun.
+There are some beautiful old buildings, and stunning trees and plants everywhere.
+In Melaque, the beach goes on forever, and the ocean is a perfect, glimmering blue mirror for the sun.

 Melaque, not without it’s charm.

-There was a lot of construction and renovation underway while we were there, and, with the steady influx of tourist dollars, it’s likely that Melaque will see a deserving upgrade if not every penny gets lost to corruption.
-I do hope so.
+There was a lot of construction and renovation underway while we were there, and, with the steady influx of tourist dollars, it’s likely that Melaque will see a deserving upgrade if not every penny gets lost to corruption, which is a possibility everywhere in Mexico.

 For foreigners looking for a slightly cleaner, prettier (albeit smaller) place to hang their hats, Barra de Navidad may be more up your alley.
 It’s a bit less Mexican and a bit more Mexican-beach-destination-for-tourists.
 Not so much that it sucks, though.
 In fact, it’s really rather nice.